 ...or maybe it was the SHOT BLOKS (I ate 2 entire packages) - whatever it was, after an hour more of riding, I turned down the Century Loop again.

-"The weather is great and my knees feel fine - WHY SHOULDN'T I DO THE LOOP TWICE?" it sounded great at the time.
+"The weather is great and my knees feel fine - WHY SHOULDN'T I DO THE LOOP TWICE?"

 Patch and "The Crazy Patch".